petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-specific-tags-reference.md

 </a>
 ```

-You can associate the link with an e-mail using `mailto:` URI scheme or with a telephone number using `tel:` URI scheme:
+Use `mailto:` URI scheme to associate the link with an email:

 ```html
 <a